Skip to content

 direnv

-direnv automatically loads and unloads environment variables based on the current directory, useful for Python project-specific settings.
+direnv loads and unloads environment variables based on the current directory, useful for activating Python virtual environments and exporting per-project settings without polluting the global shell.

 homebrew